jamesshore/ergotest/docs/automation_api.md

 * testRunner.runInChildProcessAsync(modulePaths: string[], options?: [TestOptions](#testoptions)): Promise\<[TestSuiteResult](#testsuiteresult)\>

 Spawn an isolated child process, import the modules in `modulePaths` inside that process, and run them as a single test suite.
 Requires each module to export a `TestSuite`.
 (See the [test API](test_api.md) for details.)
+The `modulePaths` must be absolute paths.

 The modules will be loaded fresh every time this method is called, allowing you to detect when files change and run the tests again.